Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Verification of finite codimensionality condition in optimal control problems

-The equivalence between {\bf (5)} and {\bf (4)} can be derived directly by Lemma 2.1 in \cite{D} and Lemma 3 in \cite{P}.
-One just needs to choose the continuous linear mappings in the above known lemmas as the bounded linear operator $F^*$.
+{\bf Proof. } First, by \cite[Lemma 2.1 and Remark 4.2]{D} and \cite[Lemma 3]{P}, the equivalence among {\bf (3)}, {\bf (4)} and {\bf (5)} can be derived directly.
+One only needs to take the continuous linear mapping in the above known results as the bounded linear operator ${\bf F}^*$.
+Furthermore, $\Im({\bf F}^*)$ is closed if and only if $\Im({\bf F})$ is closed.
+Then, $\ker({\bf F}^*)$ is finite-dimensional and $\Im({\bf F}^*)$ is closed, if and only if $\Im({\bf F})$ is a closed finite codimensional subspace.
+This implies the equivalence between {\bf (2)} and {\bf (5)}.